POVQA: Preference-Optimized Video Question Answering with Rationales for Data Efficiency: Experiments

+Figs.~\ref{fig:qualitative_analysis_combined}a and~\ref{fig:qualitative_analysis_combined}b show both successful and failure examples.
+Success cases typically involve broad scene context or character-state changes that are preserved by second-level pooling.
+Failure cases mainly follow four patterns: temporal-order errors in fast actions, small object/action misses, dialogue-dependency errors, and occlusion or hard scene cuts.
+These failure modes match the known limitations of temporal pooling under fixed context budgets.

-On TVQA, the zero-shot base model with interleaved pooling surpasses our SFT/DPO adapters, whereas the KeyFrame-only variant lags (\cref{tab:tvqa_base_halfcol}).
-This indicates that POVQA’s temporal pooling is the primary driver of accuracy; preference tuning may strengthen reasoning style, but requires substantially larger, domain-matched triplet pairs to translate into accuracy gains.
+On TVQA, the zero-shot base model with interleaved pooling surpasses our SFT/DPO adapters, whereas the KeyFrame-only variant lags (Tab.~\ref{tab:tvqa_base_halfcol}).
+This indicates that temporal pooling is a primary driver of transfer in our setup; preference tuning may require larger, domain-matched preference pairs to improve accuracy consistently.